Grue-2/Projects/README.md

 ### OTP client/server chat - OTP encrypted chat client and server

 #### Preface
-Its actually horribly inconvenient to leave chat clients running all the time.
+It's actually horribly inconvenient to leave chat clients running all the time.
 Friend has a static IP and I figured it'd be nice to have a chat sever which could store messages for later and dump them to the user on login.